ForrestTech/Exemplum/README.md

 ### Database Migration

+Install the `dotnet-ef` tool using the command `dotnet tool install --global dotnet-ef`.
 To use `dotnet-ef` for your migrations please add the following flags to your command (values assume you are executing from repository root)

-- `--project src/Infrastructure` (optional if in this folder)
+- `--project src/Infrastructure` (when running from the root of the repo)
 - `--startup-project src/WebAPI`
 - `--output-dir Persistence/Migrations`
+- `-- --UseInMemoryStorage false` (override default setting so migrations are created for PostgreSQL)

 For example, to add a new migration from the root folder:

-`dotnet ef migrations add "NewMigration" --project src\Infrastructure --startup-project src\WebAPI --output-dir Persistence\Migrations`
+`dotnet ef migrations add "NewMigration" --project src\Infrastructure --startup-project src\WebAPI --output-dir Persistence\Migrations -- --UseInMemoryStorage false`

 ### Running Docker